Maple Syrup: Flavor, Grades, Uses, and What to Look For

 - Used in craft beverages or cocktails

-Download your free copy of the Michigan Maple Syrup Recipe Cookbook
+Download your free copy of the Michigan Maple Syrup Recipe Cookbook for more ideas on how to use real maple syrup in everyday cooking.

 Quality and Ingredient Considerations